SEO, Publishing, Pre-Order, Delivery, and Sales Channels

 5. Sales Channels Card (in Simple and Variant products)

-What it does: Lets you list the product on marketplaces (Trendyol, Hepsiburada, etc.) in addition to your own store.
+What it does: Lets you publish the product on a marketplace (currently Trendyol) in addition to your own store.

 Related documents